-The groundwater wells are connected to the water distribution grid that supplies the Town's potable water.
+Groundwater Well #2 is connected to the water distribution grid that supplies the Town's potable water.
+It is only used for a short duration each year when water demand exceeds the capacity that the Arrow Creek Water Treatment Plant is capable of supplying.
+This typically occurs during watering season for the numerous orchards within Town boundaries, and also during very dry summer months when rivers and streams are low.
 Four closed reservoirs are located at strategic geographical points within Town, ensuring that adequate supply and water pressure are maintained throughout the community.